TreacherousDev/Treacherous/README.md

 # Defining the Rules
 This tree automaton can be defined by the following rules and constraints:
-1. The automaton is implemented on a 2 dimensional grid, and each node in the tree can detect the vacancy of its von neumann neighbors.
+1. The automaton is implemented on a 2 dimensional grid.
+Each node in the tree occupies one cell, and can detect the state of its von neumann neighbors.
 2. Each node stores a reference direction to its parent.
 3. A node represents a room, which must comprise of 1 or more branch directions from the set of all cardinal directions (up, right, down, left).
 We can create 15 unique rooms by combining 1 to 4 directions like so:.